 Senolytics is a type of medicine that selectively targets and destroys senescent cells.
 The above discovery could give senolytics an unexpected secondary effect of increasing NAD, which was unknown before.

 Pharmaceutical firms are now also examining dozens of potential senolytics in a race to present one to markets.
 This doesn’t undermine the importance of NAD supplements.
 Instead, supplements will be part of the equation.

 But filling the “NAD drops” sink with NAD supplements will be insufficient to resolve the problem.
 Supplementation will be more effective if the leak is plugged – with senolytics to kill senescent cells and decrease CD38 levels.

 In the end, if science can detect the masters behind the “aging cult”, instead of chasing the little guys, why don’t we target the boss with potent medicine like senolytics?

 Consider Senolytics to treat your aging symptoms?
-Contact Yunique Medical today and receive a FREE consultation session on Performance Medicine and Optimization at our Ocala, Florida, Fruitland Park, and Daytona offices!
+Contact YM today and receive a FREE consultation session on Performance Medicine and Optimization at our Ocala, Florida, Fruitland Park, and Daytona offices!